joyrexus/nodeschool/level-me-up/problems/keywise/README.md

 You must write all of the entries in this file to the data-store.

-Open the data-store and write data with '!' as a delimiter such that the verify script will be able to read the {bold}repos for each user{/bold} by doing the following range query:
+Open the data-store and write data with '!' as a delimiter such that the verify script will be able to read the **repos for each user** by doing the following range query:

     db.createReadStream({ start: 'rvagg!', end: 'rvagg!~' })